openframeworks/ofBook/chapters/project_eva/chapter.md

 Similarly it could happen that half of the tracking messages are received before, and the other half after the baseApp's `update()` loop.
 To avoid this splitting of data to cause glitches (system thinks a specific blob-id disappeared, while it just hasn't been updated yet), it was necessary to hold off all processing of data, before at least one `/blobserver/endFrame` has been received during each openFrameworks frame.

 #### Storing and updating tracking data
 The received tracking data is stored in a map of `Blob` objects `std::map<int,Blob> blobs`.
-Maps give all the flexibility of vectors (loop, iterator, etc.) but also allow for easy access of entities via their id. **[see chapter ref maps/vectors]**
+Maps give all the flexibility of vectors (loop, iterator, etc.) but also allow for easy access of entities via their id.

 If new tracking data arrives, the system first checks if the blob-id already exists in the map or if it needs to be created.
 Then it updates the instance with the new data.